Eating Sour Cream During Pregnancy – Is It Safe?

 Risks of Eating Sour Cream During Pregnancy

-- Weight gain that you do not want to occur – You should maintain within a set weight range for your health and the wellbeing of your unborn child.
+- Weight gain that you do not want to occur – You should maintain within a set weight range for your health and the well-being of your unborn child.
 If you gain too much weight during pregnancy, you and your baby’s health might be in jeopardy.

-- High blood pressure and triglyceride level
+- High blood pressure and triglyceride levels

 - Pregnancy-related diabetes